maddisondesigns/Quark/readme.txt

 == Changelog ==

+= 1.2.2 =
+- Updated blockquote.pull-right style
+- Remove the add_filter for 'prepend_attachment' for the meta_content filter as it causes an image to appear in the filtered content, on attachment pages

 = 1.2.1 =
 - Fixed sidebars
 - Updated description in stylesheet
 - Updated IE filters in btn class
 - Added extra class when styling frontpage widgets

 = 1.2 =
 - Updated Options Framework to version 1.5.2